-Hans Hanse has 25 years of experience in offshore geotechnical site investigations.
+Hans Hanse has over 25 years of experience in offshore geotechnical site investigations.
 Following completion of a Bachelor in Civil Engineering at the University of The Hague he started his career in offshore geotechnical engineering, and quickly progressed to become a Site Manager and Lead Geotechnical Engineer on various offshore projects, including platform site investigations, deepwater subsea completion projects and Jack-up installation surveys.
 In 2003 he moved to Australia to become the Business Line Manager for Offshore Geotechnics for a large geotechnical firm, being responsible for tendering, project management and growing the offshore geotechnical business in Australia-New Zealand.
 In 2015 he joined the Geoquip Group in Switzerland as Business Development Manager, responsible for tendering and project acquisition.
-In 2019, Hans was appointed to the role of Chief Operating Officer at Geoquip Marine.
+Since then, he has had various roles in the company ranging from Head of Projects to Head of Technical Development as a member of the executive management team.